Appeal to the Commissioner (Appeals).

-(1) Subject to section 126A, any person dissatisfied with any order passed by a Commissioner or an Officer of Inland Revenue under section 120, section 121, 122, 143, 144, 162, 170, 182, or an order under sub-section (1) of section 161 holding a person to be personally liable to pay an amount of tax, or an order under clause (f) of sub-section (3) of section 172 declaring a person to be the representative of a non-resident person, or an order giving effect to any finding or directions in any order made under this Part by the Commissioner (Appeals), Appellate Tribunal, High Court or Supreme Court, or an order under section 221 refusing to rectify the mistake, either in full or in part, as claimed by the taxpayer or an order having the effect of enhancing the assessment or reducing a refund or otherwise increasing the liability of the person may prefer an appeal to the Commissioner (Appeals) against the order.
+(1) Any person, other than State-Owned Enterprise (SOE),] dissatisfied with any order passed by a Commissioner or an [Officer of Inland Revenue] under [sub-section (2A) of section 120,] section 121,122, 143, 144, [162,] 170, 182, [or 205], or an order under subsection (1) of section 161 holding a person to be personally liable to pay an amount of tax, or an order under clause (f) of sub-section (3) of section 172 [declaring] a person to be the representative of a non-resident person [or an order giving effect to any finding or directions in any order made under this Part by the Commissioner (Appeals), Appellate Tribunal, High Court or Supreme Court], or an order under section 221 refusing to rectify the mistake, either in full or in part, as claimed by the taxpayer or an order having the effect of enhancing the assessment or reducing a refund or otherwise increasing the liability of the person [ ] may prefer an appeal to the Commissioner (Appeals) against the order]

-(3A) The Board may prescribe a mechanism for electronic filing of the appeals.
+[(3A) The Board may prescribe mechanism for electronic filing of the appeals.]

 (6) The Commissioner (Appeals) may, upon application in writing by the appellant, admit an appeal after the expiration of the period specified in sub-section (5) if the Commissioner (Appeals) is satisfied that the appellant was prevented by sufficient cause from lodging the appeal within that period.